jwellik/vdapseisutils/README.md

 At the moment, core tasks include:
 - VolcanoMap: Plot a basic map and cross section of earthquakes around a volcano.
-- ObsPy Catalog & Inventory IO: Import/Export ObsPy Catalog & Inventory formats from Swarm, Earthworm, and NonLinLoc
+- ObsPy Catalog & Inventory IO: Import/Export ObsPy Catalog & Inventory formats from Swarm, Earthworm, and NonLinLoc.

 Sandbox tasks:
 (These routines are available, but I may change them significantly before they are stored in core.
 I am still working on them.)